 VICTA supports children and young adults who are blind or partially sighted by providing grants that support the purchase of equipment to aid their visual impairment.

-We are currently running two grant schemes, one in partnership with the RNIB (for the Apple iPad Air 2 and Orbit Reader 20 only) and our VICTA general grant scheme (for other items covered under our criteria).
+We are currently running two grant schemes, one in partnership with the RNIB (for an Orbit Reader 20 only) and our VICTA general grant scheme (for other items covered under our criteria).
 Find out more about both programmes and how to apply below.

 VICTA is currently working in partnership with RNIB on a product grant programme focussed on supporting independent study using technology.
-If you are registered blind or partially sighted and a UK resident you could be eligible for an Apple iPad Air 2 (32 GB) (age criteria 11-25 years) and/or an Orbit Reader 20 for Braille users (age criteria 8-29 years).
-Seen as complementary technologies, it is possible to apply for both provided you satisfy the age criteria.
+If you are registered blind or partially sighted and a UK resident you could be eligible for an Orbit Reader 20 for Braille users (age criteria 8-29 years).

 For all other grant applications, please continue reading below.